vasconcedu/vasconcedu.github.io/_posts/2023-04-12-owasp-mas-uncrackable-l1.markdown

 As for the call to `Base64#decode`, it's merely decoding the specified Base64 string using flag [`Base64.DEFAULT`, whose value is 0.](https://developer.android.com/reference/android/util/Base64#DEFAULT)

-The method then compares the value of `bArr` with its argument, returning `true` if they're equal, and `false` otherwise.
+Then, the method compares the value of `bArr` with its argument, returning `true` if they're equal, and `false` otherwise.

 Let's now examine `C0000a#m7a`: